EAST AFRICA CHILDREN'S PROJECT

 VOLUNTEER OPPORTUNITIES

 East Africa Children's Project offers Volunteer Opportunities.
-Helping out in East Africa or fundraising here in Brighton.
+Helping out in East Africa or fundraising here in the UK.
 See how you can make a real difference by contacting us.
 We are small, friendly and always in need of extra hands!

 EDUCATION